Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageTimeSeriesDatabases.md

 [comment]: <> (Screenshot aus NoE test account.
 OK?)

 1. Click the time series database to be edited in the list of time series databases.
 Alternatively, select the checkbox of the time series database to be edited and click the [EDIT] button in the editing toolbar.
-    The *Edit time series database* is displayed.
+    The *Edit time series database* view is displayed.

     ![Edit time series database](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/InfluxDBTimeSeries/EditInfluxDBTimeSeries.png "[Edit time series database]")